 Guide to Evaluate Performance

 A key step in evaluating the performance of any landscape project is determining what to measure and how.
-Our soon-to-be-released Evaluating Performance: A Guidebook for Metrics and Methods Selection pulls together over 100 metrics in 34 benefit categories and presents assessment considerations and positioning information.
-The guidebook offers a starting point for researchers, students, and practitioners who want to evaluate the environmental, social, and economic performance of a built landscape project.
+Our guidebook outlines this process and presents over 100 metrics in 33 benefit categories as potential ways to gauge environmental, social, and economic impacts.